Sometimes artists just can’t get themselves started painting. It happens to all of us.

 Look for copyright free photos online.
 There are some gorgeous ones.

-If you see a photo in a magazine, on a calendar or other artist’s work, change it significantly (at least on third) to make it your own.
+If we see a photo in a magazine, on a calendar or other artist’s work, change it significantly.
+Change it by at least one third to make it our own.
 We don’t want to get stuck with copyright laws.

 The various painting mediums all use the same principles of art.
 A different medium can give us a new outlook on painting.